 Coconuts are native to coastal southeast Asia and spread throughout the tropics via ocean currents and human migration.
 While natives to the tropics have truly tapped into the many uses of the coconut as well as the trees they grow on, Westerners have demands for just a few of the secondary products the crop can produce.
 Drying coconut meat results in a product called “copra” which is then pressed to extract coconut oil.
 Coconut water is obtained from the liquid inside young, immature coconuts.
 And coconut milk is extracted by squeezing fresh coconut meat.
 Together these products are offering consumers more choices in their quest for natural alternatives in their diet, personal care, and lifestyle.

 We may feel as though we’ve struck gold in such a versatile product.
 But what is the cost to the environment?

 First, consider the fact that, unless you live in a tropical habitat where coconuts are grown locally, the coconuts and secondary products you use probably have to travel from far-off places.
-In 2013 (the most recent data available), the FAO found Indonesia, the Philippines and India to be the leading producers of the commodity.
+In 2019, Statista found Indonesia, the Philippines, and India to be the leading producers of the commodity.
 So, your use of coconut is more than likely going to require some fossil-fuel input for transportation as you won’t be finding it in your weekly CSA box.

-An additional concern is the fact that packaging is needed to boost shelf life and aid in transportation of the product.
-Tetra pak pouches, plastic bottles and glass jars all require inputs to manufacture and transport.
+An additional concern is the fact that packaging is needed to boost shelf life and aid in the transportation of the product.
+Tetra Pak pouches, plastic bottles, and glass jars all require inputs to manufacture and transport.
 And they can become an environmental nuisance when they don’t reach recycling facilities that can properly process the discarded materials.
 Pacific Garbage Patch, anyone?